 At this time, the appropriate approvals are in place for international students needing a F1 visa to enroll in the co-enrollment program at Collin College only.

-The appropriate approvals are not in place to allow international students needing F1 visas to participate in the co-enrollment program at Dallas College.
-Texas State University is currently seeking the approval for international students needing an F1 visa to be able to enroll in the Dallas College program as well, and once it is granted by the Department of Homeland Security, the restriction will be lifted.
+The appropriate approvals are not in place to allow international students needing F1 visas to participate in the co-enrollment programs at other partner colleges.
+Texas State University is currently seeking the approval for international students needing an F1 visa to be able to enroll in the other partner college programs as well, and once it is granted by the Department of Homeland Security, the restriction will be lifted.
 There is no timeline at this moment on when approval will be granted.

 -